robst/the_gardener/README.md

 Ok, to create a seed file just run:

 ```
-  $ rails g seed your_filename_for_your_seed
+  $ rails g seed create_new_entries
 ```

-After this, you can put your code to the seedfile (filed under db/seeds).
+This will create a seedfile like 20150924085237_create_new_entries (filed under db/seeds).
-Just put some `Model.create` stuff there.
+Just put some `Model.create` Or other stuff there.

 to run all your seed files just